MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 1. Customers must have an Azure AD tenant.
 2. Admins must have Microsoft Edge version 93 or greater installed and the latest version of the [policy files](https://aka.ms/edgeenterprise).
 3. Admins need to be an [Edge Administrator](/azure/active-directory/roles/permissions-reference#edge-administrator) or a [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) on the tenant to access the Microsoft Edge site lists experience.
    - To opt in to this preview, a Global Administrator is required to opt the tenant in to Targeted release.
-For more information, see [Opt in to public preview](#opt-in-to-public-preview).
+For more information, follow the steps in [I do not see the "Microsoft Edge site lists" option in the "Org settings" page on Microsoft 365 Admin Center.
+Why is that?](#i-do-not-see-the-microsoft-edge-site-lists-option-in-the-org-settings-page-on-microsoft-365-admin-center-why-is-that).

 ## The preview experience